 The final dietary value of egg yolks varies greatly depending on their preparation.
 For example, cooking whole eggs in oil may double or even triple the fat and cholesterol content of an egg dish.

-According to the United States Department of Agriculture, a raw yolk from one standard, large egg provides the following:
+According to the United States Department of Agriculture, a raw yolk from one standard, large egg

 - 55 calories